Edilbert/BSOS-8296/README.md

 DELETE from-to         ; Deletes a line range
-FIND /text/            ; Lists all BASIC Lines containing 'text" token mode FIND "text"            ; Lists all BASIC lines containing 'text' text mode REPLACE !find!replace! ; Do a search & replace in token mode (any delimiter) REPLACE "find"replace" ; Do a search & replace in text mode (" delimiter) MONITOR                ; Calls BSM instead of breaking to it with SYS 1024 MERGE "filename",unit  ; Loads a program and merges it to an existing RENUMBER new,inc,old   ; Renumbers a BASIC program
+FIND /text/            ; Lists all BASIC Lines containing 'text" token mode FIND "text"            ; Lists all BASIC lines containing 'text' text mode MERGE "filename",unit  ; Loads and merges a program from disk to memory MONITOR                ; Calls BSM instead of breaking to it with SYS 1024 OLD                    ; Undo NEW command
+RENUMBER new,inc,old   ; Renumbers a BASIC program
    The default values for new,inc,old are: 10,10,first line RENUMBER 1000,10  renumbers the whole program to linenumbers
       1000,1010,1020 etc.
+REPLACE !find!replace! ; Do a search & replace in token mode (any delimiter) REPLACE "find"replace" ; Do a search & replace in text mode (" delimiter)
 ```

 Enhanced BASIC commands